Tsst

 "Tsst" is the seventh episode in the tenth season of the American animated television series South Park.
 The 146th episode of the series overall, it originally aired on Comedy Central in the United States on May 3, 2006.
-In the episode, Liane Cartman has problems controlling her son, and enlists several reality television shows to help with his problematic behavior.
+In the episode, Liane Cartman has problems controlling her son Eric Cartman, and enlists several reality television shows to help with his spoiled behavior.

 Plot

-After Cartman gets into trouble at school for forcing another student into a Saw-esque situation for mocking his weight, Liane admits that she cannot control her son anymore.
-She turns to Nanny 911 and Supernanny, but their attempts to change Cartman's behavior are unsuccessful, with Cartman psychologically harassing Nanny Stella about her decision to not have children and Jo Frost ending up in a mental hospital, sobbing and eating her own excrement while shouting "It's from Hell!".
+Eric Cartman and his mother, Liane, are summoned to school counselor Mr. Mackey, in regard to Cartman forcing a student into a Saw-esque situation for mocking his weight by handcuffing his leg to a flagpole and telling him that he had poisoned his lunch milk and that the only way he could get to the antidote would be to saw through his leg using a hacksaw.
+Liane admits that she cannot control Cartman anymore and, taking Mackey's suggestions, she turns to Nanny 911 and Supernanny.
+However, their attempts to change Cartman's behavior are unsuccessful; Cartman psychologically harasses Stella Reid about her decision to not have children when she takes away his Xbox, and Jo Frost ends up in a mental hospital, sobbing and eating her own excrement while shouting "It's from Hell!".

 Desperate, Liane turns to Cesar Millan, the Dog Whisperer.
-Instead of treating Cartman as a human child, Millan uses dog training techniques which prove highly effective, leaving Cartman intensely frustrated.
+Instead of treating Cartman as a human child, Millan provides dog training techniques which prove highly effective for Liane, leaving Cartman intensely frustrated.
+Even when Cartman runs away, none of his friends or classmates want to take him in, forcing him to return home after spending a rainy night in a dark alley.
 Cartman's behavior improves after a while, although he feels he cannot control his actions.
-As Liane enjoys her more flexible lifestyle, Cartman plots to kill his mother, although the changes he underwent prevent him from executing his plan.
+As Liane enjoys her more flexible lifestyle, Cartman plots to kill his mother.
+When his friends refuse to help Cartman, he goes to kill her while she's asleep, but his inner conscience convinces him that he does not have the right to kill her, and passes out due to emotional exhaustion.

 With Cartman's behavior in check, Millan returns for a final visit.
 Liane thanks and invites him on an outing, which he declines because he sees her as a client, not a friend.
 Dismayed at being turned down, Liane asks her son (who was previously her friend) to join her on the outing.
-After he refuses, she persuades Cartman to spend time with her, saying he can have anything he wishes; this makes Cartman return to normal as the episode ends with a shot of him having an unsettling smile on his face, while ominous music is heard playing.
+After he refuses, she persuades Cartman to spend time with her, saying he can have anything he wishes; this makes Cartman return to his spoiled behavior as the episode ends with a shot of him having an unsettling smile on his face, while ominous music is heard playing.